heya/unify/README.md

 # Unify [![Build Status](https://travis-ci.org/heya/unify.png?branch=master)](https://travis-ci.org/heya/unify)

-Unify: a unification tool that includes a deep equivalence and partitioning of objects.
+Unify: a unification tool with a deep equivalence and partitioning of objects.

 ## How to install